 (f) Summary information on the handling of impaired physicians.

-3.12: Qualified Patient Care Assessment Program - Health Maintenance Organizations
+3.12: Patient Care Assessment Program - Health Maintenance Organizations

 Notwithstanding any other provisions in 243 CMR 3.05 through 3.08, a licensee may accept employment, practice, association for the purpose of providing patient care, or privileges at a Health Maintenance Organization (HMO), within the meaning of M.G.L.
-176G, § 1, if the HMO has a Qualified Patient Care Assessment Program which meets or exceeds the criteria set forth below.
-The Board will consider such a Qualified Patient Care Assessment Program a Risk Management Program within the meaning of M.G.L. c.
+176G, § 1, if the HMO has a Patient Care Assessment Program which meets or exceeds the criteria set forth below.
+The Board will consider such a Patient Care Assessment Program a Risk Management Program within the meaning of M.G.L. c.
 112, § 5, requiring physicians to participate in risk management programs as a condition of licensure.
 In addition, a Staff Model HMO is not exempt from the requirements of 243 CMR 3.08.

 (1) Credentialing.
 An HMO shall not appoint or hire, contract with, contract with any entity to obtain the services of, associate with for the purposes of providing patient care, or grant privileges to a licensee, unless the HMO first performs the following evaluation of the licensee.